PufferFinance/PufferPool/docs/PufferProtocol.md

 *Effects*:
 * Changes the status of the skipped vaidator node to SKIPPED
 * Transfers the bond back to the NoOp corresponding to this skipped validator node
-* Increments the next to be provisioned node counter for the strategy corresponding to `strategyName`
+* Increments the next to be provisioned node counter for the module corresponding to `moduleName`

 *Requirements*:
 * May only be called by Guardians